kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 If you are on Windows and using [Powershell Gallery](https://www.powershellgallery.com/) package manager, you can install and update kubectl with Powershell.

-To install:
-* Run the installation commands (making sure to specify a `DownloadLocation`):
+1. Run the installation commands (making sure to specify a `DownloadLocation`):

     ```
     Install-Script -Name install-kubectl -Scope CurrentUser -Force